pbar1/bunny/README.md

 where the `%s` string is a literal, and will be used by the browser to inject queries.

+FIXME: To load commands into IndexedDB, visit the [`add_cmds`](https://pbar1.github.io/bunny/add_cmds).
+This adds commands defined in code to browser local storage, and should be done each time the code changes (as currently written).
+The goal is for this to be used as a backend for UI-based command authoring.

 ## Commands

 Available commands are listed in [`command.ts`](/src/data/command.ts).